-Men are not supposed to be paid more for performing a particular job just because they are men.
+Men should not be paid more for performing a particular job just because they are men.
 The Equal Pay Act of 1963 made it a federal requirement that pay scales for identical work be the same regardless of whether the employee doing the labor is male or female.
 If a woman works the same hours, performs the same tasks, and is required to meet the same goals as her male counterpart, she is entitled to equal pay.

-When women are paid less than men based on their gender, it is a form of sex discrimination and it is illegal.
+When women are paid less because of their gender, it is a form of sex discrimination and is illegal.

 The following statistics show how women are often underpaid in the United States.

 Women Earn Less Than Men Across the Board

-- The percentage increases somewhat for female workers between the ages of 25 and 34, indicating that older women and young women fare worse when it comes to pay equality.
-Women in this age demographic earned 90 percent of men's salaries and wages, although this is still significantly less than equal.
+- The percentage increases somewhat for female workers between the ages of 25 and 34, indicating that women outside of this range fare worse when it comes to pay equality.
+Women within this range earned 90 percent of men's salaries and wages, although this is still significantly less than equal.

 - Even in job categories, such as child care, that are predominantly occupied by women, they still only earn about 95 percent of men's wages for performing the same jobs.

 - While progress has been made toward pay parity between the sexes over the past 55 years, the Institute for Women's Policy Research estimates that it will not be reached until 2059.

-- Most states have implemented laws against gender discrimination, and the 1964 Civil Rights Act protects women at the federal level, yet disparities persist.
+- Most states have implemented laws against gender discrimination, and the 1964 Civil Rights Act protects women at the federal level even though disparities persist.